logo

 We'll showcase some of them: most notable controls available are Ink Sketch, Captcha, and Data Table.

-Ink Sketch can be used to collect both signatures, and also sketches, perhaps made over an uploaded image:
+Ink Sketch can be used to collect both signatures and sketches, for instance, made over an uploaded image:

 data table